caseylam/python-ay250-homeworks/final_project/README.md

 With MAD, the user can query the database and download the results as a CSV file.

-In addition, the user can use the query to view lightcurves.
+In addition, the user can query the database to choose lightcurves to view.

 ### Background and motivation:
 Our research group is looking for isolated stellar mass black holes with microlensing.